cowboy/state-of-grunt-fe-summit-2014-talk/src/decks/index.md

 * To build very small to immensely gigantic projects

 --
-* To deply code to production
+* To deploy code to production

 --
 * To run development web servers